Can Clicktivism be considered a form of Activism?

 To have a clear identification of the objective and to also to put it in a phrase that makes sense and that can convey/communicate what are you doing (or intend to do).
 I will not tell you to make your objective SMART (specific, measurable, attainable, realistic, and time-bound) this can be one way of defining the objective which is great and there are also many other ways.
 The thing is to be able to understand your mandate or your scope of work and the aim of the online actions that you are intending to do.
 It is also important to have a clear understanding of the “audience” that your actions are aimed at or targeting.
 Why understanding the “target audience” is a key?

 Now the question would be why Clicktivism matters?
 Because it mobilizes people and it influences people’s opinions.
-Take the example of one our behaviour online when we subscribe to a number of pages about motivational quotes because of each day we need this dose of motivation, this dose of reminder and the need for someone to do it for us as well.
-Another example would be the number of websites that we see online prompting us to sign this petition and other website/platforms that are providing the service for us as “neutral” body to disseminate our online campaigns and so on.
+Take the example of one of our behavior online when we subscribe to a number of pages about motivational quotes because each day we need this dose of motivation, this dose of reminder and the need for someone to do it for us as well.
+Another example would be the number of websites that we see online prompting us to sign this petition and other websites/platforms that are providing the service for us as a “neutral” body to disseminate our online campaigns and so on.